-For more than 50 years, Honors College students have created unique and enriched academic programs in the context of a vast and comprehensive university.
+For 60 years, Honors College students have created unique and enriched academic programs in the context of a vast and comprehensive university.

 Honors College membership provides: